 TD Ameritrade does not provide tax advice.
 We suggest you consult with a tax-planning professional with regard to your personal circumstances.

-The primary risk in muni bonds is an issuer default—for example if a city or other government body goes bankrupt or otherwise can’t pay its debts.
+One risk in muni bonds is an issuer default—such as if a city or other government body declares bankruptcy or otherwise can’t pay its debts.
 That’s a relatively rare occurrence in the muni bond market.

-“Historically, tax-exempt muni bonds have been favored by investors in higher tax brackets,” Shamailov said.
-“But investors in lower tax brackets can also reap the benefits of munis.”
+“Historically, tax-advantaged muni bonds have been favored by investors in higher tax brackets,” Shamailov said.

-Again, the interest earned on munis is exempt from federal income tax and, in many cases, is also exempt from state and local taxes for investors residing in the state where the bond was purchased.
-Tax-free munis may also appeal to investors in retirement or approaching retirement.
+Again, the interest earned on munis is generally exempt from federal income tax and, in many cases, is also exempt from state and local taxes for investors residing in the state where the bond was purchased.
+Tax-advantaged munis may also appeal to investors in retirement or approaching retirement.
+Interest income and capital gains on municipal securities may be subject to the Alternative Minimum Tax.

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.